FranciscoVictor/accounts-facebook-ddp/README.md

     meteor add franciscovictor:accounts-facebook-ddp

+#####Observations

-This package work in pair with [facebook-ddp](github.com/FranciscoVictor/facebook-ddp), so you only need to add one, as shown above.
+This package work in pair with [facebook-ddp](github.com/FranciscoVictor/facebook-ddp), but you only need to add one, as shown above.